benchlab/BenchGov/README.md

 ## Table of Contents

-The following specification uses *BEN* (BenchCoin) as the native staking token.
-The module can be adapted to any Proof-Of-Stake blockchain by replacing *BEN* (BenchCoin) with the native staking token of the chain.
+The following specification uses *MARK* (BenchMarks) as the native staking token.
+The module can be adapted to any Proof-Of-Stake blockchain by replacing *MARK* (BenchMarks) with the native staking token of the chain.

 1.  **[Design overview](#)**
 2.  **Implementation**